phermanto2/phermanto2/README.md

 ## A little bit about me:
  🎓 Graduated with a Master's Degree in Statistics and a Bachelor's Degree in Actuarial Science with a Minor in Mathematics from University of Nebraska-Lincoln.

- 🏞 I currently live in Columbia, SC; where I work as a Statisitician, and a Mathematics and Statistics Instructor.
+ 🏞 I currently live in Columbia, SC; where I work as a Statisitician for the government, and a Mathematics and Statistics Instructor.

  🏋 Some of my hobbies and/or interests include: ice skating, travelling to national parks, playing piano, and trying out new restaurants.